 No Artist should be used for releases and tracks where there is no artist performing, such as radio / TV advertisements, movie samples, blank tracks, sound effects, field recordings, etc., and for which an artist is not credited and cannot be otherwise determined.

 Example: No Artist - Sound Effects No. 1

-Traditional - Used for traditional songs that are credited as such on the release.
-Only to be used for composition type credits.
+Traditional should be used for traditional songs that are credited as such on the release.
+Remember that this should only to be used for composition type credits.

 Example: Leslie Sarony - The Old Sow / On Ilkla Moor Baht ‘At

 2.4.1.
-Different Artists with the same name (for example, two Artists named "John B") should be entered as "John B" and "John B (2)".
-The (2) is not part of the name but is used to distinguish the two Artists.
+Different artists with the same name (for example, two artists named "John B") should be entered as "John B" and "John B (2)".
+The (2) is not part of the name but is used to distinguish the two artists.
 If you need to create a third, use (3) and so on.
 (0) and (1) are never used.
-Never swap about the suffixes, once an Artist is designated a numerical suffix, the Artist must remain with that suffix.
+Never swap around the suffixes, once an artist is designated a numerical suffix, the artist must remain with that suffix.
 The suffix has no relation to popularity or historical order.

 2.5.1.
-In order to link variations of an Artists name, but keep the same Artist profile, Discogs uses a system called Artist Name Variation, or ANV.
-The ANV is set directly on the submission form: Click the small plus sign beside the Artist field to open the ANV field.
+In order to link variations of an artists name, but keep the same artist profile, Discogs uses a system called artist Name Variation, or ANV.
+The ANV is set directly on the Submission Form, click the "Add ANV" button beside the artist field to open the ANV field.
 Please see the Quick Start ANV guide for an example of how ANVs are created.
-At Discogs we call the main Artist name (the root name without an ANV) the 'Primary Artist Name', or PAN.
+At Discogs we call the main artist name (the root name without an ANV) the 'Primary Artist Name', or PAN.
 For example, discogs.com/artist/David+Bowie is the PAN for David Bowie.

 2.5.4.
 ANVs should not be used for any fundamental name changes, such as surname changes.
 In these cases, an Alias is more appropriate.
 If in doubt, do not create an ANV.